 - There are various fake crypto exchange platforms out there, and there is a need to do market research before buying bitcoins from an exchange platform.
 Stick to reliable and trusted crypto exchange platforms such as WazirX.

 - Make sure to safely store your bitcoin in an offline wallet for better security.

 - Make sure you set up two-factor authentication for your online crypto-wallets.

 - Never share your private key or login credentials with anyone.

 Q9-Will Bitcoin be accepted as a legal mode of payment?

-We hope this guide answered a few of your questions regarding the legal status of Bitcoin and whether it is legal to buy Bitcoin in India or not.
-If you’re looking for more information regarding the wide world of crypto, head on over to our blog page – where we publish informative articles regularly for your benefit.
+We hope this guide answered a few of your questions regarding the legal status of cryptocurrency and whether it is legal to buy Bitcoin in India in 2022 or not.
+Also, if you’re looking for more information regarding the wide world of crypto, head over to our blog page – where we publish informative articles regularly for your benefit.

 Bitcoin mining is a crucial element of the blockchain ledger's upkeep and development and the act of bringing new Bitcoins into circulation.
 It's done with the help of cutting-edge computers that solve exceedingly challenging computational arithmetic problems.
 Auditor miners are rewarded for their work.
 They're in charge of ensuring that Bitcoin transactions go through smoothly and legitimately.
 This standard was established by Satoshi Nakamoto, the founder of Bitcoin, to keep Bitcoin users ethical.
 By confirming transactions, miners assist in avoiding the "double-spending issue."